Women’s Mental Health

 Are you grappling with severe irritability or low moods before your period?
 While mood changes and cravings are common, PMDD is a more intense form of PMS.
 Symptoms include severe depression, anger, suicidal thoughts, appetite changes, bloating, breast tenderness, and joint or muscle pain.
 If these symptoms interfere with your daily life, seeking professional help is crucial.
 Learn more about PMDD.

-Perinatal depression occurs during pregnancy or after childbirth and is far more severe than the typical “baby blues.”
+Postpartum depression occurs after childbirth and is far more severe than the typical “baby blues.”
 This condition involves extreme sadness, anxiety, and fatigue, making it difficult to manage daily tasks and care for yourself or your newborn.
-Statistics show that 1 in 5 women struggle with perinatal anxiety and/or depression.
+Statistics show that 1 in 5 women struggle with postpartum anxiety and/or depression.
 While therapy may help, medication might also be necessary.
-Unfortunately, the stigma around medication during pregnancy and breastfeeding can be overwhelming.
-Accurate information and personalized care are essential for making informed decisions about your health.
+Unfortunately, the stigma around taking medication while breastfeeding can be overwhelming.
+Accurate information and personalized care are essential in making informed decisions about maternal mental health while considering the well-being of the baby.
 Learn more.

 Perimenopausal Depression and Anxiety